 Tips for Giving the Best Answer

+Focus on the qualities that make you an ideal match for the job and the company.
 When you respond, keep in mind the type of position you are interviewing for, the company culture, and the work environment.
 However, it's not a good idea to simply regurgitate a list of reasons why you are right for the position.

-Instead, answer with a few positive adjectives or phrases that describe your personal characteristics or your attitude (sometimes employers ask a similar question, “What three adjectives would you use to describe yourself?”).
-Make sure to focus on the qualities that make you an ideal match for the job and the company.
+Instead, answer with a few positive adjectives or phrases that describe your personal characteristics or your attitude.
+(Sometimes employers ask a similar question: “What three adjectives would you use to describe yourself?”)

 However, if you give your answer and the interviewer looks like he or she is waiting for more, you can then follow up with examples from past work experiences.
-The interviewer might even ask you outright to expand your answer with examples.
+The interviewer may even ask you outright to expand on your answer with examples.

-Finally, while you should shape your answer to fit the particular job, authenticity is still important.
+Don’t stretch the truth.
+While you should shape your answer to fit the particular job, authenticity is still important.
 Your response should be positive but genuine.